 During the defense, the members of the student’s thesis committee will pose questions on the thesis and engage the student in conversation about his/her work.
-This portion of the defense should last between 30 to 60 minutes.
+This portion of the defense should last approximately 60 minutes.
 During this time, only committee members and the Director of the Program may ask questions of the students.
 All other invited persons must remain quiet.
 Upon concluding the defense, the student and other guests are excused and the committee members will remain to discuss the thesis and defense.
 The committee will determine a “pass” or “not pass” status for the thesis at this time.
 The committee will also fill out the thesis evaluation forms.
-It is the job of the thesis director to collect these forms and pass them on to the Program Director and to inform the student of his/her “pass” or “not pass” status.
+It is the job of the thesis director to collect these forms and pass them on to the Graduate Program Director and to inform the student of his/her “pass” or “not pass” status.

 Following the Defense

 Following the defense, the thesis director may direct the student to complete revisions on the thesis prior to determining a letter grade for HUM 599.
 Thus a student may receive a “pass” defense grade but still be required to revise parts of the thesis for the course letter grade.
-These revisions must be completed prior to the end of finals week, and the student must submit to the Program Director a completed (electronic) copy of the thesis no later than the last day of finals as part of the student’s final assessment.
+These revisions must be completed prior to the end of finals week, and the student must submit to the thesis director ad the Graduate Program Director a completed (electronic) copy of the thesis no later than the last day of finals as part of the student’s final assessment.
 Failure to do so will delay graduation for the student.